total-typescript/total-typescript-book/src/050-the-weird-parts/workshop.md

 ### 156 - Unions of Functions With Object Params

-In our `funcs` array, we have two functions.
+In our `loggers` array, we have two functions.
 One takes in an object with an `id` property, and the other takes in an object with a `name` property.

 Figure out the correct type for the `obj` parameter in `logAll`.